tkafka/tk-geonames-stream/README.md

 ## Test Results

 The optimized version shows significant performance improvements:
-- Processing time reduced by up to 70%
+- Processing time reduced by up to 70-80%
-- Memory usage decreased by up to 40%
+- Memory usage decreased by up to 40-50%
 - CPU utilization optimized for large datasets
+- Batch processing provides extra performance for large files

 ## API

-- `createPipeline(source)`: Creates a pipeline for processing GeoNames data
+- `createPipeline(source, options)`: Creates a pipeline for processing GeoNames data
+  - `options.useBatching`: Enable/disable batch processing (default: true)
+  - `options.batchSize`: Number of records to process in each batch (default: 1000)
 - `parser(customSchema)`: Creates a TSV parser stream
 - `modifiers()`: Creates a stream for processing alternative names
 - `unzip()`: Creates a stream for unzipping compressed files